fintech07/react-redux-starter/README.md

 download or git clone the project files.

-## CD into the Project Directory Install the dependencies:
+## cd into the Project Directory and Install the dependencies:

 `cd react-redux-starter-master`
 `npm install`